MaJerle/lwwdg/README.md

-# Lightweight Date, Time & Cron
+# Lightweight Watchdog for embedded systems

 LwWDG is lightweight watchdog library, primarly targeting operating systems, to watch multiple threads and reset system if one of them fails.